 For more information go to https://www.visitcyprus.com/index.php/en/cyprus-covid19-travel-protocol

-Entry conditions vary according to whether the country of origin is classified as yellow, orange or red.
+Entry conditions vary according to whether the country of origin is classified as green, yellow, orange or red.
 Travellers, including Danish nationals and foreigners resident in Denmark, must present a negative COVID-19 test no more than 24 hours old before they board a plane for Denmark.

 Information on required documentation is available on the Danish Police website.

 You can enter Finland from all countries if you have received a full course of an approved COVID-19 vaccine.

 Entry restrictions for Finland are detailed on the Finnish Border Guard website and on the website of the Finish government.
 The Foreign Ministry’s general travel advice is to avoid all but essential travel.

 It is recommended that travellers who do not live in Finland take a COVID-19 test less than 72 hours before arriving in Finland.
 A second test can be taken in Finland no earlier than 72 hours after arriving in Finland.
 Between the tests, self-isolation at the place of accommodation is recommended.